Udhays07/My-100-days-C-coding-Challenge/README.md

 81. Write Program to find Frequency of each element of an array. [(Code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day81.c)
 82. Write Program for basic array operations (Insert, delete and search an element)[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day82.c)
 83. Write Program to find smallest and largest element in an array.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day83.c)
-84. Write Program to find sum of elements in an array
+84. Write Program to find sum of elements in an array, [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day84.c)
 85. Write Program to find longest palindrome in an array
 86. Write Program to remove duplicate elements in an array
 87. Write Program to find minimum scalar product of two vectors